Self-assessment tax returns for sole traders

 What is a self-assessment tax return?

-A self-assessment tax return is used to inform HMRC of a sole trader or partner in a business partnerships annual income, tax and National Insurance liabilities.
-It must be completed and submitted online to HMRC annually before 31st January each year.
-To do this, sole traders and partners of business partnerships fill in Form SA100, which takes into account other incomes (for example from property), as well as money earned through work.
+The return must be completed and submitted to HMRC annually before 31st of January each year (unless you submit a paper return).
+To do this, sole traders and partners of business partnerships fill in Form SA100, which takes into account other income (for example from property), as well as money earned through work.

 Why do I need to fill in a self-assessment tax return?